Gruntfuggly/auto-snippet/README.md

 ## Configuration

-There is one configuration setting which maps filename globs to snippet names.
-You can also specified a comma separated list of commands to execute after inserting the snippet.
-Note: The commands are not executed sequentially.
+There is one configuration setting which maps filename globs (or language IDs) to snippet names.
+You can also specified a comma separated list of commands to execute after inserting the snippet. *Note: The commands are not executed sequentially*.

 Example:
 ```javascript